 Alcohol is found in much more than alcoholic beverages.
 For example, mouthwash, cooking extracts, household products, and some medications all contain alcohol.
 When someone ingests too much alcohol at once, they’re at risk of intoxication or poisoning.

 It’s important to note that someone can consume fatal doses of alcohol before passing out.
-Even after someone stops drinking, it takes time for alcohol to entirely leave the system.
+Even after someone stops drinking, it takes time for alcohol to leave the system entirely.

 Alcohol poisoning causes very similar symptoms to a blackout or someone passing out after binge drinking.
 However, it will also be accompanied by other symptoms that include: